 The photos were in boxes in a cabinet under Grandma’s entertainment center.
 Most were sepia toned or black and white and featured stern or blank pale faces.
 But there were others, in a leather bound book, with black paper background, that were of smiling faces in Flapper style hair and clothes and suspenders and other early 1900 clothes

 I was enthralled with the images of Grandma as a teenager, laughing, smiling, looking determined.
 I wondered what she was thinking in the very moment the button was pressed to capture those images.
 And who took the images?
 Cameras weren’t as common back then as they are now.
 Phones with cameras that you carry in your pocket?
 It is something that in the 1920s Grandma could have never imagined.
-My dad thinks my grandmother’s aunt, Ivy, may have taken the photos, documented these real moments for future generations.
-They say Ivy died young.
-I’ve looked at the photographs of her and something about her wry grin and the sparkle in her eyes makes me think she and I would have hit it off very well.
+My dad thinks my grandmother’s aunt Ivy, may have taken the photos, documented these real moments for future generations.
+Ivy died young from complications of a kidney disease.
+I’ve looked at the photographs of her and something about her wry grin and the sparkle in her eyes makes me think she and I would have hit it off.

 I wish I’d asked Grandma more about the photots when she was alive.
 I wish I had asked her who the other girls were, who took her photos and why she was grinning.
 I wish I had asked her more about Ivy, the woman whose grave is facing a different direction than everyone else at the tiny cemetery behind the church, a sign to me that she was someone who liked to be unique.